argilla-io/argilla/docs/_source/_common/snippets/start_page.md

 <div class="start-page__content" markdown="1">

-To get started, you can create your first dataset as follows.
-For in-depth user guides, check the [documentation](https://docs.argilla.io/en/latest/) 📖.
+Get started by publishing your first dataset.

 ### 1. Open an IDE, Jupyter or Collab